Pizza lovers, this recipe is for you! This Homemade Deep Dish Pizza with Broccoli, Spinach, and Feta is so easy to make … the perfect family meal!

 You could also make the pizza in a springform pan, or even a large pie pan, although a cast iron pan will produce a more authentic crust.

 After placing the crust in the pan, you’ll add the toppings.

-Note that with deep dish pizza, the sauce goes on top, which keeps the cheese from burning during the longer cook time.
 The ingredient order may seem a little weird but it works!
+With deep dish pizza, the sauce goes on top, which keeps the cheese from burning during the longer cook time.

-So instead of sauce, you’ll start with cheese (a flavorful mix of mozzarella, cheddar, and romano).
+So instead of beginning with sauce, you’ll start with cheese (a flavorful mix of mozzarella, cheddar, and romano).
 Next comes fresh spinach and lightly steamed broccoli, then more cheese.